nrbnlulu/strawberry-django-auth/docs/tutorial.md

         {
           "data": {
             "authEntry": {
-              "node": {
               "me": {
                 "username": "new_user",
                 "verified": true
               }
-              },
-              "error": null,
-              "success": true
             }
           }
         }
         ```

 !!! tip ""
-    If it fails because of the token (in case you took some time and it has expired), make the login again and get a new token.
+    If it fails because of the token (in case you took some time, and it has expired), make the login again and get a new token.

 ---